MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/7 Heart of Ash.md

 The Frame Constructor is a large portion of the manufactury that is used to assemble automata.
 It requires _Clearance Alpha_ to open.

 At security level 4 or more, the Frame Constructor has started work on **Deep Indigo**'s body.
-Outside a broken AGLA-X frame lies heavily on the ground, clearly very damaged.
+Outside a broken AGLA-Prime frame lies heavily on the ground, clearly very damaged.

 **Deep Indigo**'s body completes construction after 10 hours.